 Grants with PhD Scholarships

-Research grants often include PhD studentships.
-The information here will assist researchers to establish a studentship from their research grant.
-A PhD studentship in a research grant usually contains all or some of the following components:
+Research grants often include scholarships.
+The information here will assist researchers to establish a scholarship from their research grant.
+It is important to check your grant guidelines to see what your funding will cover.
+A research scholarship can contain some of the following components:

 Advertising for an HDR Candidate

-The best way to advertise a PhD studentship is to use the Research Services link and circulate that, with a short introductory email, to professional networks of the researchers, and through research and/or professional societies, as well as to colleagues working in the field.
+Research Services can advertise the scholarship on the HDR Scholarship webpage.
+The link will be added to the HDR social media webpages that are managed by Research Services.
+We encourage academics to circulate the link with a short introductory email to professional networks of the researchers, and through research and/or professional societies, as well as to colleagues working in the field.

 Selecting an HDR Candidate

-Researchers need to be aware that they cannot direct appoint to government funded PhD studentships.
+Researchers need to be aware that they cannot direct appoint PhD scholarships.
 All candidates must be selected through a competitive, merit-based application process.